omarmalik710/LDLTdecomp/README.md

 # LDLT
+Project done during the course "High Performance Programming" at Uppsala University.
 Parallel implementation of the LDLT decomposition.
-Project for the High Performance Programming course at Uppsala University.